Jaycurrent/DEVOPS_PROJECTS/PROJECT_2/README.md

 # COLLABORATION and REMOTE REPOSITORIES

+### Having opened and setting up a Github account already, next step is

 Making your local repository available online on Github Repository  (which is a remote repository , to encourage collaboration) through Git

 ## create Remote Repository on GITHUB